 Interestingly there is a young humpback whale that has been spotted in 2017.
 And the orcas are replacing dolphins though there are now harbour porpoises.
 Reportedly anchovies are in abundance and that is helping to bring in the orcas.

-Useful Information to book a Sea Safari – 2017 Update
+Useful information to book a Sea Safari – 2021 Update

 Trips run from April 1 through October 31st only.